microsoft/logstash-output-application-insights/README.md

 ### storage_account_name_key
 Array of pairs, storage_account_name and an array of acces_keys.
-No default
+No default At least one pair is required.
+If not defined, values will be taken (if exist) from Environment Variable: AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY
 examples:
 ```ruby
 storage_account_name_key => [ "my-storage-account", "pfrYTwPgKyYNfKBY2QdF+v5sbgx8/eAQp+FFkGpPBnkMDE1k+ZNK3r3qIPqqw8UsOIUqaF3dXBdPDouGJuxNXQ==" ]